mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

 **Participants can split work and resolve working blockages by allocating different GDPs or parts thereof.**

+Different pairs approached division of labour in various ways.
+In a later example, we see how although Mi and her daughter Ne are working on different projects on a fair distance from each other, Mi relies on Ne's coding help.
+Sh and Th relied on the parent to do the majority of code implementation and shared one computer.
+The opening vignette shows the child use the name of a GDP as a way to communicate about the shared work of making a game.

+     Th: Go on then.
+Key - Door - Person.
+     Sh: Person?
+     Th: Key Door Person.
+     T gestures with her hands to indicate that her mother is the person she is referring to.

+The utterance by the child "Key Door Person"  work on the game design pattern called Keys and Doors to the adult.
+The child appears to consider the level of complexity needed to add a new pattern into the code to be beyond her ability and thus directly delegate the task to her mother.
+Feedback from the parent indicated that this division of labour was partly due to reading ability.

+    "Th got on better during the coding once the student who was hovering initially left us alone.
+Because every time Th hesitated, she jumped in to do it for her.
+Whereas I know her better so can judge how to facilitate more minimally, and I resist the urge to fix things immediately when she struggles.
+Plus she can't read yet, so she was recognising the relevant bits of code by matching the individual letters, which takes longer."

+The parent outlines her strategies used to address lack of reading ability as a barrier to participation.
+The design choice of a grid of letters representing different elements of the platform game appears appropriate in the case of a novice learning to code and read at the same time.
+After the child has delegated a coding task to her mother she undertakes other activities.
+At times her activities directly contribute to the main goal of game making.
+At times the parent asked the child to seek help from facilitator.
+On another occasion when the child appeared bored of waiting for parent to solve a code problem, she approached the facilitator to ask for help on behalf of the adult without prompting.
+At other times she engages more peripheral activities such as watching older children playtest each others games, or observing community activity from under the table.

 In the last section, Mark and Ed used GDPs to attempt to prioritise work.
 However, following this Ma is engaged puzzling over documentation on how to add animation to a character for some time.
 This results in Fi being blocked from progressing.
 In the next exchange, they progress to more successfully divide their labour informally.

     Ma: Quite complicated.
 But we can do it.
 But it would mean a lot of mucking around